|

 absence are removed from further consideration.
 The remaining data

-columns represent the category classification masks.
+columns represent the optimized disease classification masks.

 - The data records of the learning set